openebs/website/docs/main/Solutioning/read-write-many/nfspvc.md

 1. Create a Replicated PV Mayastor Pool.

-  Create a Replicated PV Mayastor pool that satisfies the performance and the availability requirements.
+  Create a Replicated PV Mayastor pool that satisfies the performance and availability requirements.
 See [Replicated PV Mayastor Configuration documentation](../../user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md#create-diskpools) for more details.

   **Example of a Replicated PV Mayastor Pool**